mandalineteo/camp-reboot/01-ruby-and-active-record/README.md

 ### Instructions

 As there wasn't enough time for a full set up, the tests are going to be run differently.

-To run the test suite, type `RACK_ENV=test rake` in your terminal.
-If you forget, don't worry I've made the terminal scream at you.
-The rake will drop and spin up it's own test database and run the migrations you wrote.
+- To run the test suite, type `RACK_ENV=test rake` in your terminal.
+If you forget, don't worry, I've made the terminal scream at you.
+- The rake task will drop and spin up it's own test database and run the migrations you wrote.
 Don't worry about all the output that you will see in the terminal.

 For this challenge, we are going to have a recap on our `ruby` and `OOP` basics along with `ActiveRecord` to start.
 Remember them?
 Probably not.